-Government and large enterprise requires periodic SSL certificate renewals, at least once a year to comply with NIST’s Risk Management Framework (RMF).
-Typically there is a slight downtime associated with renewing the certificates and to be on the safe side the process is done typically outside the business hours.
+Government and large enterprises require periodic SSL certificate renewals, at least once a year to comply with NIST’s Risk Management Framework (RMF).
+Typically, there is a slight downtime associated with renewing the certificates and to be on the safe side the process is usually run outside of business hours.
 In this post we show how the certificates can be renewed with zero downtime in a Kubernetes microservice environment with Ambassador as the gateway.

 How do you renew certificates during normal business hours with zero downtime on any of the pods running in your Kubernetes cluster?

-We run Ambassaodor (version 1.0.0) as Deployment with NodePort configured on port
+We run Ambassador (version 1.0.0) as Deployment with NodePort configured on port

 30043.
 Kubectl client is connected to the cluster with admin permissions.